igvteam/igv-webapp/index.md

 * `Google Drive`
 * `URL`

-Selecting the `URL` option will present a dialog to enter the full web link URL to one data file and the corresponding index file if there is one.
+Selecting the `URL` option will present a dialog to enter the full web link URL to one data file and the corresponding index file, if there is one.
 For the other options, a file chooser pops up and you can select files for mulitple tracks, along with the corresponding index files.

 You will be prompted to sign into a Google account if you select the `Google Drive` option, and a [Dropbox](https://www.dropbox.com) account is needed for the `Dropbox` option.

 See information on supported [file types](./fileFormats.html).

-> Note: Make sure to load only data files that correspond to the current reference genome.
+> **Note:** Make sure to load only data files that correspond to the current reference genome.
 In general, a genomic data file does not include information about the genome it aligns to, which means IGV cannot automatically check if they match.

 ### 4. Navigate

-IGV provides several navigation controls for setting the genomic region in view.
-A ruler indicating the extent of the region in view is displayed below the toolbar, and the size of the region and its genomic coordinates are displayed in the toolbar.
+IGV-Web provides several navigation controls for specifying the genomic region to view.
+A ruler indicating the extent of the current region is displayed below the toolbar, and the size of the region and its genomic coordinates are displayed in the toolbar.

-* **Select a chromosome.** The chromosome dropdown menu in the IGV toolbar includes an entry for every chromosome or contig in the current reference genome.
+* **Select a chromosome.** The chromosome dropdown menu in the toolbar includes an entry for every chromosome or contig in the current reference genome.
 Selecting a chromosome from the menu will set the view to include the whole chromosome.
 The ruler also includes a cytoband ideogram if you selected one of the pre-defined reference genomes.
 ![](./assets/images/ToolbarRulerChr1.png)

 * **Select chromosome "all"**.
 At the top of the list of chromosomes in the dropdown menu there is also the special entry `all` to view the whole genome, with all the chromosomes layed out side-by-side.